History of Transylvania: Roman-Dacian Wars

 Dacian culture encouraged its soldiers to not fear death, and it was said that they left for war merrier than for any other journey.
 In his retreat to the mountains, Decebalus was followed by Roman cavalry led by Tiberius Claudius Maximus.
 The Dacian religion of Zalmoxis permitted suicide as a last resort by those in pain and misery, and the Dacians who heard Decebalus' last speech dispersed and committed suicide.
-Only the king tried to retreat from the Romans, hoping that he could find in the mountains and forests the means to resume battle, but the Roman cavalry followed him closely.
-After they almost caught him, Decebalus committed suicide by slashing his throat with his sword (falx).

-The history of the Dacian Wars was written by Cassius Dio, and they are also depicted on Trajan's Column in Rome.
+Only the king tried to retreat from the Romans, hoping that he could find in the mountains and forests the means to resume battle, but "Maximus's cavalry pursued him like the furies".
+After they almost caught him, Decebalus committed suicide by slashing his throat with his sword (falx).The history of the Dacian Wars was written by Cassius Dio, and it is also depicted on Trajan's Column in Rome.

+While ancient sources report the total extermination of the Dacian people, the conquest had a drastic impact on the demography of the region.
+Large parts of the population were enslaved, killed or expelled during the war.
+Settlers from around the empire repopulated the area.

 Following the war, several parts of Dacia including Transylvania were organized into the Roman province of Dacia Traiana.

 Roman Dacia

-The Romans brought most vestiges of the Roman culture into Dacia Traiana.